-What NFL stadiums have real grass and which have artificial turf?
-Full list of field surfaces
+NFL stadiums with real grass and artificial turf: Full list of field surfaces

 NFL Stadiums have featured artificial turf over the years, with nearly half the franchises still using it.
 But where can you find real grass?

-Aaron Rodgers’ injury has had everyone debating about grass or artificial turf.
+Aaron Rodgers’ injury had everyone debating about grass or artificial turf back at the beginning of the season.
 The players want to play on natural grass because it’s safer, but as of the 2023 season, there are 14 NFL teams out of 32 that do not use real grass.
 There are two teams that use Desso GrassMaster, which is a combination of artificial turf and natural grass.
 Remember that the Giants and Jets share the MetLife Stadium and the Rams and Chargers share the SoFi Stadium.

 In comparison to the 90′s, today’s artificial turf is much safer than back then, but is still a long shot from natural grass, especially for NFL players’ preference.
 In 2020, following numerous players suffering injuries off artificial turf, NFL Players Association president JC Tretter advocated against the use of artificial turf.
 In a survey conducted by NFLPA regarding the use of turf vs. natural grass, nearly 93 percent of players listed artificial turf as an impediment to their careers, while 91 percent stated it made them feel more fatigued and sore.
 That demand was made again after Aaron Rodgers’ torn Achilles injury on Sep.
 10, 2023